Metal–organic framework: Semiconductors

-In 2014 researchers proved that they can create electrically conductive thin films of MOFs (Cu3(BTC)2 (also known as HKUST-1; BTC, benzene-1,3,5-tricarboxylic acid) infiltrated with the molecule 7,7,8,8-tetracyanoquinododimethane) that could be used in applications including photovoltaics, sensors and electronic materials and a path towards creating semiconductors.
+In 2014 researchers proved that they can create electrically conductive thin films of MOFs (Cu3(btc)2 (also known as HKUST-1; BTC, benzene-1,3,5-tricarboxylic acid) infiltrated with the molecule 7,7,8,8-tetracyanoquinododimethane) that could be used in applications including photovoltaics, sensors, and electronic materials and a path toward creating semiconductors.
 The team demonstrated tunable, air-stable electrical conductivity with values as high as 7 siemens per meter, comparable to bronze.

 Ni_{3}(2,3,6,7,10,11-hexaiminotriphenylene)2 was shown to be a metal-organic graphene analogue that has a natural band gap, making it a semiconductor, and is able to self-assemble.
-It is an example of conductive metal organic framework.
+It is an example of conductive metal-organic framework.
 It represents a family of similar compounds.
-Because of the symmetry and geometry in 2,3,6,7,10,11-hexaiminotriphenylene (HITP), the overall organometallic complex has an almost fractal nature that allows it to perfectly self-organize.
+Because of the symmetry and geometry in 2,3,6,7,10,11-hexaiminotriphenylene (hitp), the overall organometallic complex has an almost fractal nature that allows it to perfectly self-organize.
 By contrast, graphene must be doped to give it the properties of a semiconductor.
-Ni3(HITP)2 pellets had a conductivity of 2 S/cm, a record for a metal-organic compound.
+Ni3(hitp)2 pellets had a conductivity of 2 S/cm, a record for a metal-organic compound.

 In 2018 researchers synthesized a two-dimensional semiconducting MOF (Fe3(THT)2(NH4)3, also known as THT, 2,3,6,7,10,11-triphenylenehexathiol) and showed high electric mobility at room temperature.
 In 2020 the same material was integrated in a photo-detecting device, detecting a broad wavelength range from UV to NIR (400–1575 nm).
 This was the first time a two-dimensional semiconducting MOF was demonstrated to be used in opto-electronic devices.